20 Day Peru & Bolivia Adventure

 Day 4: Amazon Rainforest

-Pull out the bug spray!
-There’s a grand finale to your day of exploring the steamy bush – a night jungle expedition.
-You’ll hear the jungle’s nocturnal inhabitants come alive in a whole new way as a symphony of tree frogs croak you to sleep.
+You’re not done yet!
+Pull out the bug spray – there’s a grand finale to your day of exploring the steamy bush – a night jungle expedition.
+You’ll hear the jungle’s nocturnal inhabitants come alive in a whole new way, before a symphony of tree frogs croak you off to sleep.

 Accommodation: Explorer’s Inn Lodge